 We’ve had Al Sharpton protests in New York City for decades.
 No protesters shot dead.
 In fact,as Ann Coulter points out, talking about the The Era of the Drama Queens (Every Crisis Is a Triumph), she

 can’t think of a single protest in the 21st century by black people, or by white people, that police have responded to with violence.As it happens, there seems to be a lot of police brutality nowadays, but it occurs abroad, in places like Hong Kong and even in Western democracies like France.
-But the Chinese communists' far more egregious shenanigans — not to mention the slavery, past as well as present, inherent in their system — matter little to the authors of the 1619 Project and to Black Lives Matter's self-declared Marxist leaders, members of whom have shown "a soft spot" and admiration for foreigners as diverse as Mugabe, Castro, and Stalin.
+But the Chinese communists' far more egregious shenanigans — not to mention the slavery, past as well as present, inherent in their system — matter little to the authors of the 1619 Project, to players and other members of the NBA, and to Black Lives Matter's self-declared Marxist leaders, members of whom have shown "a soft spot" and admiration for foreigners as diverse as Mugabe, Castro, and Stalin.

 You have to go back to the Democratic National Convention protests of 1968 — and those protesters were white.
 If we’re including the National Guard, there was Kent State in 1970 — also white protesters.
 The most recent black protest that was met with police violence was Selma, 1965.